-Arriving from Dalaman Airport, settle into your hotel, before exploring downtown Marmaris from the Yacht Marina to Icmeler Beach, a long, long stretch of coast with pine trees on the top, sunbeds and umbrellas below and numerous bars, restaurants and cafes in between.
+Start close to home by exploring downtown Marmaris from the marina to Icmeler Beach, a long stretch of coast lined with pine trees, sunbeds and umbrellas as well as numerous bars, restaurants and cafés in between.

-As enticing as the lively atmosphere and wonderfully clear water which make the place such a popular destination are, after a few relaxing days of swimming and sunbathing you will be tempted to look for day trips from Marmaris to locations further afield.
-Luckily, there are so many, you will be spoilt for choice.
+As enticing as the lively atmosphere and wonderfully clear water, which make the place such a popular destination are, after a few relaxing days of swimming and sunbathing you'll be tempted to look for day trips from Marmaris to locations further afield.
+Luckily, there are so many, you'll be spoilt for choice.

-A boat trip not to be missed is an outing to Dalyan.
-You'll be channeling Humphrey Bogart or Katherine Hepburn for a few hours, as all the boats that offer river cruises are replicas of the African Queen.
+A boat trip not to be missed is an outing to Dalyan*.
+You'll be channelling Humphrey Bogart or Katharine Hepburn for a few hours as all the boats that offer river cruises are replicas of the African Queen.

-Expect to see the tombs of the Phrygian kings carved high into the mountain side and nesting places of the loggerhead turtles, while drifting along the reed lined Dalyan river, and having fun in the mud baths near Caunos.
+Expect to see the tombs of the Phrygian kings carved high into the mountainside and nesting sites of loggerhead turtles while drifting along the reed-lined Dalyan river before dipping into the mud baths near Caunos.
 Don't forget to take your camera and swimsuit.

 Turkey is a country full of history and legends, and the area around Marmaris is no exception.
 One story goes that Marc Anthony fell so in love with a tiny island that he imported white sand from Egypt and gave it to Queen Cleopatra as a wedding gift.